 Project Phase 1:

-Based on previous research done in occupational science, key aspects have been identified that need to be taken into account when analyzing how companies are dealing with the pandemic.
+Based on previous research done in work science, key aspects have been identified that need to be taken into account when analyzing how companies are dealing with the pandemic.
 In an initial survey phase, these will be validated in interviews with employers' and employees' associations in order to secure the main topics selected for the subsequent main round.
 For this purpose, IAW held talks with contacts at the Deutscher Gewerkschaftsbund (DGB) NRW, Unternehmer NRW and Vereinigten Unternehmerverbänden Aachen e.V.
 (VUV).
 In the main phase of scientific data collection, interviews will be conducted with employees from 33 companies to examine in detail the measures implemented there.
 The interviews will be conducted with companies in the primary, secondary and tertiary sectors of the economy in the German states of North Rhine-Westphalia, Bavaria and Saxony.
 The measures identified in the companies will then be analyzed and evaluated in terms of their potential as part of possible best practice solutions.
 This evaluation incorporates both the companies' experience reports and the results from digital workshops in which the findings are discussed from a scientific and a business perspective.

 Project Phase 2: